 {\bf Step4:} For the move-the-pole task, we define the success by the situation where the cart position $p,\;-3.8\leq p\leq 3.8$, ends up in the region of $p\leq-1.8$ without letting the pole fall down.
 The angle $\psi$ is uniformly sampled within $-0.5\leq\psi\leq0.5$ and the rest follow the initialization of DeepMind Control Suite.
 The reward is given by $(1 + \cos{\psi})/2\x$(utils.rewards.tolerance($\dot{p}+1.0$, bounds = ($-2.0,~0.0$), margin = $0.5$)), where utils.rewards.tolerance is the function defined in \cite{controlsuite}.
-In other words, to move the pole to left, we give high rewards when the cart velocity is negative and the pole is standing up.
-To use the learned LDCBF for DDPG, we store matrices and vectors used in linear constraints along with other variables such as control inputs and states, which are then used for experience replay.
+In other words, we give high rewards when the cart velocity is negative and the pole is standing up.
+To use the learned LDCBF for DDPG, we store matrices and vectors used in linear constraints along with other variables such as control inputs and states, which we use for experience replay.
 Then, the log-barrier extension cost proposed in \cite{kervadec2019log} is added when updating policies.
-Also, we try DDPG without using LDCBF for the move-the-pole task.
+Also, we try DDPG without using the LDCBF for the move-the-pole task.
 Both approaches initialize the policy by the one obtained after the balance task.
 The average success rates of the policies obtained after the numbers of episodes up to $15$ over $10$ trials are given in \reftab{sumres} for DDPG with the learned LDCBF and DDPG without LDCBF.
-This result implies that our proposed approach successfully transferred information from the source task to the target task by sharing a common safety constraint.
+This result implies that our proposed approach successfully transferred information from the source task to the target task.